adamwwilkinson/Obsidian-Vault/Car/Engine/Engine Block.md

 - main caps are formed as part of the saddle upon creation\

 ### Core Plugs
-Also called freeze or expansion plugs.
+Also called *freeze* or *expansion plugs*.
 Formed by emptying sand in molding process.
-Common place to leak as it is thin.
+Common place to *leak* as it is thin.

 ### Water Jackets
-Cavity for [[Coolant|coolant]] to circulate around cylinders, also reduces metal-metal contact from heat expansion
+Cavity for [[Coolant|coolant]] to circulate around cylinders, also *reduces metal-metal contact* from heat expansion